 1. Add customer reviews and video testimonials to increase credibility

-When you run a dropshipping business, customers are likely to be cautious at first about the quality of the things you're offering.
+When you run a dropshipping store, customers are likely to be cautious at first about the quality of the things you're offering.
 This is why including customer reviews, ratings, and video testimonials on your website is an excellent method to earn the trust of your visitors.

 New visitors will see what past buyers had to say about a product, thanks to product reviews.
 It can motivate a potential buyer to finish a purchase by doing so.